-Integrative Studies courses have a distinctive intellectual dimension.
-Because these courses ask the student to consider a topic from the perspective of two different General Education Knowledge Domains, they aim to advance the student's ability to comprehend things from multiple perspectives, to see connections, and to grasp the concept that one must employ different modes of thinking, different epistemologies to understand more adequately the nature of things; one domain is not fully equal to the task of understanding the world around us.
-Each Linked Course provides sustained focus on a single Knowledge Domain, with connections to another course in a different Knowledge Domain; while each Inter-Domain course provides the immediacy of incorporating two Knowledge Domains in the same course.
+Integrative Studies courses have a distinctive intellectual dimension; these courses ask the student to consider a topic from the perspective of two different General Education areas.
+These courses aim to advance the student's ability to comprehend things from multiple perspectives, to see connections, and to grasp the concept that one must employ different modes of thinking, different epistemologies to understand more adequately the nature of things; one domain is not fully equal to the task of understanding the world around us.